Medically reviewed by Dr. Youssef Tahiri

 Conditions that would be contraindications for traditional rib reconstruction (low hair line, mastoid scaring, or a previous atresia repair) are not contraindications for Medpor ear reconstruction if the entire implant can be covered with well-vascularized fascia.

 MEDPOR® surgery is performed under general anesthesia.
-For optimal patient safety, Dr. Reinisch and Dr. Tahiri work with several pediatric anesthesiologists.
-Once the new ear is in place, they will graft skin over the new structure, usually from beneath the patient’s scalp.
+For optimal patient safety, Dr. Tahiri works with several pediatric anesthesiologists.
+Once the new ear is in place, he will graft skin over the new structure, usually from beneath the patient’s scalp.
 Because the MEDPOR® framework is porous, surrounding blood vessels and skin can integrate with the material, making it a living part of the body.

 The Medpor or Omnipore ear reconstruction is a very complex procedure that only very few surgeons in the world can perform while obtaining a good outcome.
 The procedure is performed as an outpatient procedure.

 While the harvest and assembly of the framework is the most challenging and time-consuming component of the rib ear reconstruction procedure, the most critical component of the alloplastic reconstruction is the soft tissue coverage of the framework.
 As long as a healthy fascia flap covers the implant without tension, an alloplastic reconstruction can be done with minimal complications.
 In addition, the ability to complete the procedure in a single, outpatient procedure before starting school is a very appealing feature of alloplastic ear reconstruction.